RyotoKuroki/strack-wanted-meta/README.md

 StrackOut x Wanted !

-Resources that defined in this package are used at "strack-wanted-site" & "strack-wanted-server".
+Resources that are defined in this package are used at "strack-wanted-site" & "strack-wanted-server".

 This package is uploaded to npm repository.